dw-innovation/news_subjectivity/README.md

 You can find more details about the task and the dataset at the [link](https://gitlab.com/checkthat_lab/clef2023-checkthat-lab).

+You can check the sample distibution via `python -m app.analysis.stats`

 ## Installation
 We use docker to build the environment and the libraries.